 If ME has lost the cell and starts the cell reselection process an enhanced URC with <indValue> equals "11" will be output.

-Link Stability Indication (for 4G)

-URC's are issued for radio link quality and statistic parameters of signal strength distribution across the band.
+It includes statistic parameters of signal strength distribution across the band similar to the URC with <ind-Value> equals "1" (for 2G).